 Billing itself as “one powerful solution,” Hotjar appears to live up to that claim.
-It provides various heatmaps, visitor recordings, form analysis, feedback polls, surveys, tester recruitment, and dropoff tracking to help with your conversion funnel.
+It provides various heatmaps, visitor recordings, form analysis, feedback forms, surveys, tester recruitment, and dropoff tracking to help with your conversion funnel.
 You can try Hotjar free for 15 days.
 After that, pricing depends on the number of daily pageviews you want to track.

 This is another tool that provides heatmaps, visitor recordings, and video analysis, but it charges by the number of sites you monitor.
 Pageviews are unlimited.
 Analytics and reports look impressive.
 Hoverowl is definitely a tool to check in your search for conversion optimization platforms.
 You can get 14-day trial free, and subscriptions start at an attractive rate.